SuzanneSoy/repltest/README.md

 Usage
 -----

-Then write a file using the repltest meta-language, containing definitions at the top and interactions after the first prompt (by default the prompt is `"> "`, I will add customization options later).
+Write a file using the repltest meta-language, containing definitions at the top and interactions after the first prompt (by default the prompt is `"> "`, I will add customization options later).
+Each prompt is followed by a single expression and by the expected result.

 ```
 #lang debug repltest typed/racket
 ;; There is a problem if there is a comment before a prompt, as comments
-;; are not gobbled-up by the preceeding read.
+;; are not gobbled-up by the preceding read.
 This will be fixed in a
 ;; later version.
 (define x 0)
 (define y 1)